zpliulab/GeneLink_Plus_Test/README.md

 ` python Demo\G_res4_v2_L2.py`

+If you wish to perform independent replicates, we recommend starting from the data-splitting step by running:

+` python Demo\Train_Test_Split.py`

+to generate a new train/test partition before re‑training the model.
+This ensures that performance estimates reflect genuine model behavior rather than artifacts of a single dataset split.

 Other datasets for Benchmark can be found in the `Benchmark Dataset`, with the structure as follows:

      Benchmark Dataset